w3f/staking-rewards-collector/README.md

 * Added a new "Overview.csv" output that sums up all accounts into one file and shows the amount of tokens and the respective sum in the defined currency.
 * Added new terminal output layout to account for increasing number of supported networks.
 * Added support for Astar addresses.
+* Added note about data sources in output files.
 * Fixed: If a user requested price data for a network when no prices were available, the gathering of prices was wrongly turned off for all addresses that came after.
 * Fixed: Ticker in rewards column of every chain except Polkadot indicated "KSM" instead of using correct ticker.
 This did not have any influence on the correct data.
 * Fixed: Ticker in volume column indicated "DOT" or "KSM" but is provided in the requested price currency.
 This did not have any influence on the correct data.